Working after studies

 The Scale-up visa is a work visa for individuals who have an employment offer at degree-level of above from a Scale-up sponsor.

-The High Potential Individual (HPI) visa allows individuals who have been awarded a qualification from an eligible overseas (non-UK) institution in the 5 years prior to application to come to/remain in the UK to work.
+The High Potential Individual (HPI) visa allows individuals who have been awarded a qualification from an eligible overseas (non-UK) institution in the 5 years prior to application to come to/remain in the UK.
+The HPI visa would be for work purposes and it has specific study visa conditions.